The best rechargeable AA batteries in 2025 to power your cameras and portable devices

 Well, pretty well actually.
 We found that these batteries, with their fairly high 2500mAh capacity, performed well, coming close to matching the Panasonic Eneloop Pro.
 Duracell doesn’t provide figures for how many times the battery can be recharged during its lifetime, saying only that it runs into the ‘hundreds’, which is a little vague.
 Nor does it specify how well it holds its charge over time.
 On the plus side, the battery is guaranteed to last for 5 years, which should cover a lot of charge/discharge cycles.

-When choosing the best rechargeable batteries for you, we recommend ensuring that you buy NiMH (Nickel-Metal Hydride) batteries.
-These began to become popular in the 1990s since they enable higher electrical capacities than older Nicad (Nickel Cadmium) batteries, and they don't suffer from memory effect (an issue that required Nicad batteries to be discharged completely before recharging them).
+When selecting the best rechargeable batteries, we recommend opting for NiMH (Nickel-Metal Hydride) batteries.
+These gained popularity in the 1990s because they offer higher electrical capacities than older Nicad (Nickel Cadmium) batteries and don't suffer from memory effect—an issue with Nicad batteries that required them to be fully discharged before recharging.

-However, early NiMH batteries, and some models still available today, hold their charge for only a few weeks, even if they're not used.
-The options that we have tested and recommended above have all been designed to avoid that.
-Choosing the best one for you will depend on your priority: charging capacity, number of potential recharges or value.
+However, early NiMH models, and some still available today, can lose their charge within just a few weeks, even if not in use.
+The options we've tested and recommended above are designed to address this issue.
+The best choice for you will depend on your priorities, whether that's charging capacity, recharge cycles, or cost.

-We reviewed all of the AA batteries in this guide through hands-on real-world testing by using them in speedlights such as the Nikon Speedlight SB-700 (see our pick of the best flashguns.
-We tested their recycle speed through at least 300 full power flashes and repeated the test several months on after dozens of recharges.
+I evaluated all the AA batteries in this guide through hands-on, real-world testing, using them in speedlights like the Nikon Speedlight SB-700 (see our pick of the best flashguns).
+I assessed their recycle speed by performing at least 300 full-power flashes and repeating the test several months later, after multiple recharges.

-We also evaluated how fast they charge and whether the length of time that they hold a charge seems to hold up the manufacturer's claims.
-We then compared our own results with a comparison of stated specs and customer reviews to pick the best rechargeable AA batteries for different needs, including value and high-capacity options.
+I also examined how quickly they charge and whether the battery life matches the manufacturer's claims.
+To finalize our recommendations, we compared our results with stated specifications and customer reviews, selecting the best rechargeable AA batteries for various needs, including value and high-capacity options.

 Why do rechargeable batteries suddenly run out of power?

-Alkaline batteries have a fairly constant discharge rate while in use.
-For example, if you’re using them in a flashgun, the recycle time between flashes will get steadily longer.
-NiMH batteries give a much more constant voltage throughout their discharge cycle, but it drops off rapidly at the end, when they run out of power.
+Alkaline batteries have a relatively consistent discharge rate during use.
+For instance, when used in a flashgun, the recycle time between flashes will gradually increase.
+In contrast, NiMH batteries provide a more stable voltage throughout most of their discharge cycle, but the voltage drops off quickly near the end, when they are nearly depleted.

 Why does the charge indicator not show full when I insert fresh rechargeable batteries?

-When new, alkaline batteries have a potential difference across their electrodes of 1.5V (volts).
-NiMH batteries deliver a lower 1.2V even when fully charged, so devices that have an integral volt meter may display a lower reading.
+When fresh, alkaline batteries have a potential difference of 1.5V across their electrodes.
+In contrast, NiMH batteries provide a lower 1.2V, even when fully charged.
+As a result, devices with an integrated volt meter may show a lower reading when using NiMH batteries.

 Do I need to fully discharge NiMH batteries before recharging them?